itzsaravana/itzsaravana/README.md

 ### Hi there 👋
- I'm saravanakumar
+-I'm saravanakumar
- I’m currently working on comcast
+-🔭I’m currently working on comcast
+-Capturing project requirements and analysing the requirements.
+-Requirement analysis with customer.
+-Involved in converting monolithic application in to Micro services.
+-Developed Modules and Transaction functionality.
+-Developing micro services using Spring boot and java 8.
+-Build enhancements and fix issues in applications.
+-Ensuring good code quality and performance.
 <!--
 **itzsaravana/itzsaravana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.